hpyhacking/peatio/doc/install/installation.md

 ## 1. Packages / Dependencies

-Create (if it doesn’t already exist) a deploy user, and assign it to the sudo group, then re-login as deploy user
+Create (if it doesn’t already exist) a deploy user, and assign it to the sudo group

     adduser deploy
     usermod -a -G sudo deploy
-    logout
+    logout # and re-login as deploy user

 Make sure your system is up-to-date and install it.